Farouk22-6/Farouk/README.md

       </td>
     </tr>
     <tr>
-      <td valign="text-top">Space Warrior is a space shooter game with.</td> <!--desc-->
+      <td valign="text-top">Space Warrior is a top down space shooter game with an endless scoring build using unity under a week and the core loop was done within a day. </td> <!--desc-->
-      <td valign="text-top">Hopeless is a side-scrolling game that combines the mechanics of Cat Mario with the art style of Limbo.
-I use this game as a teaching material to introduce basic game programming concepts using Unity.
-The core game mechanics can be developed in less than one day</td> <!--desc-->
+      <td valign="text-top">Runaway is a 3D Endless runner build using unity the game and the core loop was done within a day</td> <!--desc-->
     </tr>
     <tr>
       <td align="center"><a href="https://github.com/fajarnadril/Project-Stir">Read More</a></td> <!--link1-->